Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ## Goal of the Game (Overview)

 A game of Shattered Ascension is a succession of Rounds.
 At the end of each Round, players can acquire Victory Points by claiming various Objectives.
-If a player ends a Round with at least as many Victory Points as the limit that was decided at the beginning of the game (usually 10), he is declared winner.
+If a player ends a Round with at least as many Victory Points as the limit that was decided at the beginning of the game (usually 10), she is declared winner.

 ## Setup
 *Note: players may sit now, but will likely have to change seat at some point.*